fenago/data-science/lab_guides/Lab_7.md

 The following steps will help you complete the exercise:

-1. Open a new Colab notebook and repeat *steps 1-6* that you took to import data in *Exercise 7.01*, *Importing and Splitting Data*.
+1. Open a new Jupyter notebook and repeat *steps 1-6* that you took to import data in *Exercise 7.01*, *Importing and Splitting Data*.

 2. Encode the categorical variables in the dataset: